CptNewton/Meta-Front-End-Developer-Professional-Certificate/Programming with JavaScript/Testing/Writing tests with Jest/README.md

-### What will happen when you run this piece of code on the command line at the root of your project's folder: npm install --save-dev jest?
+### What will happen when you run this piece of code on the command line at the root of your project's folder: `npm install --save-dev jest`?

 - [x] It will add Jest as a devDependency inside package.json. <br>
       You are correct!
 When you run this piece of code on the command line at the root of your project's folder it will add Jest as a devDependency inside package.json.